SCI 3102 (LUOA), BIOL 102 (LUO): Principles of Human Biology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will perform the lab activity by following the instructions.
-This includes taking a picture of each sample with simulated anti sera in the blood typing slide.
-Results of the experiment will be recorded in a PowerPoint presentation.
+The assignment will introduce the student to the ABO and Rh blood typing systems, the process of agglutination, and the use of agglutination in the typing of human blood.
+The student will carry out a blood typing procedure using simulated (synthetic) blood and antisera.
+The student will perform the lab activity by following the provided instructions.
+This includes taking a picture of each sample with simulated antisera in the blood typing slide.
+Results of the experiment will be recorded in a PowerPoint presentation provided through the Blood Typing Activity Template.

-The student will complete a crossword puzzle using terms to match definitions pertaining to the Learn materials.
+The student will complete the provided crossword puzzle using terms to match definitions pertaining to the Learn materials.
+The student must print and physically sign their name to the completed puzzle before uploading their completed assignment.

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.